filecoin-project/specs/src/systems/filecoin_nodes/repository/ipldstore/_index.md

 ## IPLD in filecoin

-On the Filecoin network, all datastructures are stored in [IPLD](https://ipld.io) format, a data format akin to json built for storage, retrieval and traversal of hash-linked data DAGs.
-Files and data stored on the Filecoin network are not required to be in IPLD format, though it is useful, as IPLD allows the use of selectors[link] to retrieve a smaller subset of the total stored data, as opposed to inefficiently downloading the data set entirely.
+On the Filecoin network, IPLD is used in two ways:
+- All system datastructures are stored in [IPLD](https://ipld.io) format, a data format akin to JSON but designed for storage, retrieval and traversal of hash-linked data DAGs.
+- Files and data stored on the Filecoin network may also be stored in IPLD format.
+While this is not required, it offers the benefit of supporting [selectors](https://github.com/ipld/specs/blob/master/selectors/selectors.md) to retrieve a smaller subset of the total stored data, as opposed to inefficiently downloading the data set entirely.

 <-- Inclusion of IPLD 'kinds' here, or irrelevant? -->